aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ### IAM Permissions

-Your Lambda function must have `appconfig:GetLatestConfiguration` and `appconfig:StartConfigurationSession` IAM permissions in order to fetch configuration from AWS AppConfig.
+Your Lambda function IAM Role must have `appconfig:GetLatestConfiguration` and `appconfig:StartConfigurationSession` IAM permissions before using this feature.

 ### Required resources